Sinister Syndicate

 The Sinister Syndicate is a group of supervillains appearing in American comic books published by Marvel Comics.
 The characters serve as a collection of lesser-known Spider-Man villains.
 The group was the focus of the 1991 Deadly Foes of Spider-Man mini-series.

 Publication history

 The Sinister Syndicate first appeared in The Amazing Spider-Man #280 and was created by Tom DeFalco and Ron Frenz.

 Fictional team history

 First version

-Patterned after the conglomeration of Spider-Man's deadliest foes who call themselves the Sinister Six, the Sinister Syndicate originally was formed by the super-villain Beetle.
+Patterned after the conglomeration of Spider-Man's deadliest foes who call themselves the Sinister Six, the Sinister Syndicate was originally formed by the super-villain Beetle.
 The original roster of the group consisted of Beetle, Hydro-Man, Rhino, Boomerang, and Speed Demon, who collectively gathered together under the Beetle's leadership.
-Unlike the Sinister Six, which was formed mainly to destroy Spider-Man, the Syndicate was formed to act as a mercenary group that worked for the highest bidder.
-The Sinister Syndicate first mission has them successfully preventing Spider-Man and Silver Sable from capturing famed assassin Jason Macendale, then known as Jack O'Lantern.
-Despite some difficulty, Spider-Man and Silver Sable were able to repel them with the help of Sandman.
+Unlike the Sinister Six, which was formed to destroy Spider-Man, the Syndicate was formed to act as a mercenary group that worked for the highest bidder.